Who We Are

 In conjunction with our work in health care and shelter, we actively advocate for government policies aimed at the construction of more affordable housing and the creating of better health policy.

-Homelessness carries an ugly stigma.
-It is often viewed as a characteristic, something that cannot be altered, when it’s truly a condition.
+Homelessness carries an ugly stigma and is often viewed as a characteristic, something that cannot be altered, when it’s truly a condition.
 Conditions are treatable.
 Our accessible co-location and community-based health care models provide these essential treatments, working as a catalyst to break the cycle and alter the perceptions of homelessness.

 A year later, a group of New York City homeless service providers and advocates held a meeting to respond to the proposal.
 There, they developed a plan to bring medical, mental health, and social services to individuals experiencing homelessness in their city.